Amiru2/Amiru2/README.md

 ## Hi 👋, I'm Amiru.

-A passionate Mobile Application Engineer from Sri Lanka
+A passionate Mobile Application Engineer from Sri Lanka.

 ### About Me: